 Impressed by SAMA’s permanent collection—and, in particular, the Museum’s collection of Chinese art—Ms. Liu agreed that this would be a meaningful way to honor the sister-city relationship, and the project collaboration between China and SAMA began.
 In December Emily Sano, Senior Advisor for Asian Art, Shawn Yuan, Assistant Curator of Asian Art, and Luber met with Ms. Liu in Wuxi to choose a Taihu rock from among several candidates pre-selected by Wuxi specialists.

-Upon its arrival at SAMA, the rock will be installed outdoors so that it is visible from both the Museum and the River Walk.
+Upon its arrival at SAMA, the rock was installed outdoors so that it is visible from both the Museum and the River Walk.
 An unveiling and dedication ceremony will be held on November 6, 2019, attended by a delegation from the Wuxi government, San Antonio officials, and the Chinese Consulate in Houston.
 A public dedication ceremony will follow on November 12, 2019.

 To celebrate the Taihu rock, the Museum will present an exhibition called Elegant Pursuits: The Arts of China's Educated Elite, 1400–1900 on China’s long tradition of collecting and appreciating rocks from the Wuxi Museum, November 6, 2019–February 23, 2020.